-The Danny Clifford Bursary is designed to provide a “kick start” to students who need a little help getting started on their studies or are currently studying but need some help getting back or keeping on track.
+The Danny Clifford Bursary is designed to provide assistance to USQ students who need a little help getting back or keeping on track with their studies.
 This bursary additionally recognises the hard work students have already put into their studies and encourages them to strive for success.
-The USQ Student Guild has been proud to be able to provide this Bursary since 2016.

 Each semester, the USQ Student Guild will award a select number of Danny Clifford Bursaries, which have a value of up to $1000 each to the selected USQ students.